Iran–Iraq War: Foreign support to Iraq and Iran

-Donald Rumsfeld as the American special envoy to the Middle East meets Saddam Hussein in December 1983.
-Rumsfeld was later US Defense Secretary during the 2003 Iraq War, which saw Saddam ousted from power and ultimately executed.
+Donald Rumsfeld as the American special envoy to the Middle East meets Saddam in December 1983.

 During the war, Iraq was regarded by the West and the Soviet Union as a counterbalance to post-revolutionary Iran.
 The Soviet Union, Iraq's main arms supplier during the war, did not wish for the end of its alliance with Iraq, and was alarmed by Saddam's threats to find new arms suppliers in the West and China if the Kremlin did not provide him with the weapons he wanted.
 The Soviet Union hoped to use the threat of reducing arms supplies to Iraq as leverage for forming a Soviet–Iranian alliance.

 During the early years of the war, the United States lacked meaningful relations with either Iran or Iraq, the former due to the Iranian revolution and the Iran hostage crisis and the latter because of Iraq's alliance with the Soviet Union and hostility towards Israel.
 Following Iran's success in repelling the Iraqi invasion and Khomeini's refusal to end the war in 1982, the United States made an outreach to Iraq, beginning with the restoration of diplomatic relations in 1984.
 The United States wished to both keep Iran away from Soviet influence and protect other Gulf states from any threat of Iranian expansion.
 As a result, the U.S. began to provide limited support to Iraq.
-In 1982, Henry Kissinger, former Secretary of State, outlined U.S. policy towards Iran: